Sort (Unix)

 In computing, sort is a standard command line program of Unix and Unix-like operating systems, that prints the lines of its input or concatenation of all files listed in its argument list in sorted order.
 Sorting is done based on one or more sort keys extracted from each line of input.
 By default, the entire input is taken as sort key.
 Blank space is the default field separator.
 The command supports a number of command-line options that can vary by implementation.
 For instance the "-r" flag will reverse the sort order.
+Sort ordering is affected by the environment's locale settings.

 History

 A sort command that invokes a general sort facility was first implemented within Multics.
 Later, it appeared in Version 1 Unix.
 This version was originally written by Ken Thompson at AT&T Bell Laboratories.
 By Version 4 Thompson had modified it to use pipes, but sort retained an option to name the output file because it was used to sort a file in place.
 In Version 5, Thompson invented "-" to represent standard input.